-Strategic Proposed Enviro onmental Social options interventions Risks Mitigation measures Risks Mitigation measures Area enclosure should leave access routes for communities to move freely If obstruction of access route is must, another "reasonably convenient" route must be arranged Maintain wildlife to the ecological threshold level Compensate the individual whose livestock eaten by the wildlife Strengthen CBOs SO3: Forest tenure and property right • Attractive forest tenure and property right may increase land grabbing opportunity May increase the value of forest land over agriculture land Disrupts traditional tenure and forest management systems Change in land use type may be induced (e.g. from agriculture to forest or vice versa) Implement effective law enforcement to deter land grabbing Government should implement land use planning Synchronize traditional and modern land use system get the best out of the combination Compensation planting required if change is from forest to agricultural lands Small holder farmers may be evicted from their holdings for forest investment Loss in land ownership may be induced (e.g. from private to government or vice versa) Coffee forest farmers may be affected by the change of the forested coffee to pure stand of forest Organize community in CBO/PFM and let them have their own forest Provide adequate compensation by government both in kind and other means SO4: Land use planning Land use planning Change in land use type may be induced (e.g. from agriculture to forest or vice versa) Compensation planting required if change is from forest to agricultural lands Loss in land ownership may be induced (e.g. from private to government or vice versa) Coffee forest farmers may be affected by the change of the forested coffee to pure stand of forest Provide adequate compensation by government both in kind and other means SO5: Ensure Sustainable Forest Management Participatory forest Management Create economically driven forest mismanagement that may lead to forest degradation May instigate deforestation from marginalized local communities and/or little benefiting PFM members Hybrid of PFM and Traditional forest management with scientific management so that forests utilized based on forest management plan PFM should encompass all community members with equal benefit sharing Interventions of PFM are prone for any physical damage since it does not have legal support under Ethiopian law PFM experiences in Ethiopia is mainly in a high forests; this may have PFM need to be supported by legal framework by promulgating new policy Educate and train communities in the lowland areas about PFM Assist communities in the low land areas to carry-out experience sharing visit in high land areas
+Strategic Proposed Envir onmental Social options interventions Risks Mitigation measures Risks Mitigation measures for communities to move freely If obstruction of access route is must, another "reasonably convenient" route must be arranged Maintain wildlife to the ecological threshold level Compensate the individual whose livestock eaten by the wildlife Strengthen CBOs SO3: Forest tenure and property right • Attractive forest tenure and property right may increase land grabbing opportunity May increase the value of forest land over agriculture land Disrupts traditional tenure and forest management systems Change in land use type may be induced (e.g. from agriculture to forest or vice versa) Implement effective law enforcement to deter land grabbing Government should implement land use planning Synchronize traditional and modern land use system get the best out of the combination Compensation planting required if change is from forest to agricultural lands Small holder farmers may be evicted from their holdings for forest investment Loss in land ownership may be induced (e.g. from private to government or vice versa) Coffee forest farmers may be affected by the change of the forested coffee to pure stand of forest Organize community in CBO/PFM and let them have their own forest Provide adequate compensationby government both in kind and other means SO4: Land use planning • Land use planning • Change in land use type may be induced (e.g. from agriculture to forest or vice versa) Compensation planting required if change is from forest to agricultural lands Loss in land ownership may be induced (e.g. from private to government or vice versa) Coffee forest farmers may be affected by the change of the forested coffee to pure stand of forest • Provide adequate compensation by government both in kind and other means SO5: Ensure Sustainable Forest Management Participatory forest Management Create economically driven forest mismanagement that may lead to forest degradation May instigate deforestation from marginalized local communities and/or little benefiting PFM members Low economic value forests in lowland areas may not attract PFM Hybrid of PFM and Traditional forest management with scientific management so that forests utilized based on forest management plan PFM should encompass all community members with equal benefit sharing Enhance the economic value of the lowland forests through forest industry installation Interventions of PFM are prone for any physical damage since it does not have legal support under Ethiopian law PFM experiences in Ethiopia is mainly in a high forests this may have negative impact to adapt in PFM need to be supported by legal framework by promulgating new policy Educate and train communities in the lowland areas about PFM Assist communities in the low land areas to carry-out experience sharing visit in high land areas Encourage self dependency of the PFM groups through enabling them generate